Lithium: Isotopes

 Naturally occurring lithium is composed of two stable isotopes, ^{6}Li and ^{7}Li, the latter being the more abundant (95.15% natural abundance).
 Both natural isotopes have anomalously low nuclear binding energy per nucleon (compared to the neighboring elements on the periodic table, helium and beryllium); lithium is the only low numbered element that can produce net energy through nuclear fission.
 The two lithium nuclei have lower binding energies per nucleon than any other stable nuclides other than hydrogen-1, deuterium and helium-3.
-As a result of this, though very light in atomic weight, lithium is less common in the Solar System than 25 of the first 32 chemical elements.
-Seven radioisotopes have been characterized, the most stable being ^{8}Li with a half-life of 838 ms and ^{9}Li with a half-life of 178 ms. All of the remaining radioactive isotopes have half-lives that are shorter than 8.6 ms. The shortest-lived isotope of lithium is ^{4}Li, which decays through proton emission and has a half-life of 7.6 × 10^{−23} s.
+As a result of this, though very light in atomic weight, lithium is less common in the Solar System than 28 of the first 34 chemical elements.
+Seven radioisotopes have been characterized, the most stable being ^{8}Li with a half-life of 838 ms and ^{9}Li with a half-life of 178 ms. All of the remaining radioactive isotopes have half-lives that are shorter than 8.6 ms. The shortest-lived isotope is ^{4}Li, which decays through proton emission and has a half-life of 7.6 × 10^{−23} s.
 The ^{6}Li isotope is one of only five stable nuclides to have both an odd number of protons and an odd number of neutrons, the other four stable odd-odd nuclides being hydrogen-2, boron-10, nitrogen-14, and tantalum-180m.

-^{7}Li is one of the primordial elements (or, more properly, primordial nuclides) produced in Big Bang nucleosynthesis.
-A small amount of both ^{6}Li and ^{7}Li are produced in stars during stellar nucleosynthesis, but it is further "burned" as fast as produced. ^{7}Li can also be generated in carbon stars.
-Additional small amounts of both ^{6}Li and ^{7}Li may be generated from solar wind, cosmic rays hitting heavier atoms, and from early solar system ^{7}Be radioactive decay.

 Lithium isotopes fractionate substantially during a wide variety of natural processes, including mineral formation (chemical precipitation), metabolism, and ion exchange.
 Lithium ions substitute for magnesium and iron in octahedral sites in clay minerals, where ^{6}Li is preferred to ^{7}Li, resulting in enrichment of the light isotope in processes of hyperfiltration and rock alteration.
 The exotic ^{11}Li is known to exhibit a neutron halo, with 2 neutrons orbiting around its nucleus of 3 protons and 6 neutrons.
 The process known as laser isotope separation can be used to separate lithium isotopes, in particular ^{7}Li from ^{6}Li.

 Nuclear weapons manufacture and other nuclear physics applications are a major source of artificial lithium fractionation, with the light isotope ^{6}Li being retained by industry and military stockpiles to such an extent that it has caused slight but measurable change in the ^{6}Li to ^{7}Li ratios in natural sources, such as rivers.
-This has led to unusual uncertainty in the standardized atomic weight of lithium, since this quantity depends on the natural abundance ratios of these naturally occurring stable lithium isotopes, as they are available in commercial lithium mineral sources.
+This has led to unusual uncertainty in the standardized atomic weight, since this quantity depends on the natural abundance ratios of these naturally occurring stable lithium isotopes, as they are available in commercial lithium mineral sources.